What is FOIA?

-The Freedom of Information Act (FOIA), 5 U.S.C. § 552, was enacted for the purpose of allowing private citizens greater access to government information.
-FOIA sets standards for establishing the public’s right to request existing records from Federal government agencies.
+The Freedom of Information Act (FOIA), 5 USC § 552, was enacted to allow private citizens greater access to government information.
+FOIA sets standards for establishing the public’s right to request existing records from federal government agencies.

 FOIA requests can only be made for “agency records.”
-The Supreme court has defined “agency records” as documents which are (1) either created or obtained by an agency, and (2) under agency control at the time of the FOIA request.
-A record is the product of data compilation, such as books, papers, maps, and photographs, machine-readable materials (including those in electronic format), or other documentary materials, regardless of physical form or characteristics, created or obtained by an agency of the U.S. government under Federal law in connection with the transaction of public business and in agency possession and control at the time the FOIA request is made.
+The Supreme Court has defined “agency records” as documents that are (1) either created or obtained by an agency, and (2) under agency control at the time of the FOIA request.
+A record is the product of data compilation, such as books, papers, maps, and photographs; machine-readable materials (including those in electronic format); or other documentary materials, regardless of physical form or characteristics, created or obtained by an agency of the U.S. government under federal law in connection with the transaction of public business and in agency possession and control at the time the FOIA request is made.